 - Container of dry cereal and a small container of milk

-- Quesadilla – cheese and sliced veg in between 2 fajitas.
-Heat, wrap in foil
+- Quesadilla – cheese or cheese/meat/veg between 2 fajitas.
+Heat and wrap in foil

 - Fruit salad with pecans

 - Cold pasta, cherry tomatoes, parmesan, drizzle with Italian dressing

 - Breaded Chicken Nuggets

 - Hot Dog wrapped in a crescent roll

 - Scrambled egg with pepperoni

 - Peanut butter and Jam Pinwheels (rolled in a wrap)